ketgo/py-abac/README.md

 By default, a `PDP` object uses the `DenyOverrides` algorithm for policy evaluation.
-To specify otherwise, pass the evaluation algorithm at time of creation.
-Furthermore, a list of [AttributeProvider](#attributeproviders) objects can also be specified.
+To specify otherwise, pass the evaluation algorithm at creation.
+Optionally, a list of [AttributeProvider](#attributeproviders) objects can also be specified.

 ```python
 from py_abac import PDP, EvaluationAlgorithm